naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 ## AI Features to Be Implemented

--   **📝 Prompt Engineering & Structured Outputs:** This is fundamental to the application's logic.
-I will use the LLM's structured output capability (specifically "application/json"`) to ensure the text analysis returns clean, predictable JSON.
+-   **📝 Prompt Engineering & Structured Outputs:**
+    This is fundamental to the application's logic.
+I will use the LLM's structured output capability (specifically `"application/json"`) to ensure the text analysis returns clean, predictable JSON.
+A list of possible values for each field will be specified as context for each prompt (ex: for `mood` some possible values will be: `happy`,`sad`,`angry`, etc.).

     This is critical because this structured data is the direct input for the music recommendation logic.
 Its relevance is in providing reliability and eliminating the need for fragile string parsing.

--   **📊 Retrieval-Augmented Generation (RAG):** The user will have a profile, stored in the database and it will have 2 components
+-   **📊 Retrieval-Augmented Generation (RAG):**

+    The user will have a profile, stored in the database and it will have 2 components

     -   their literary tastes (from their library, from a form of previous books read or from an integration with a third party books app like Google Books or GoodReads)
     -   musical preferences (from Spotify, if the user chooses to sync their Spotify account with the Aura Reads app)

-    this profile will be used as context to "augment" the music selection process.
+    This profile will be used as context to "augment" the music selection process.
 Instead of just asking for a "sad song," the system asks for a "sad song that a fan of indie rock and historical fiction would enjoy."
 This feature transforms generic mood-matching into a more personalized experience.

 ## Technical Approach